gcupko00/ArMus/README.md

 Currently supported functionalities:

-* Parsing string which represents melody and reproducing that melody on the piezo speaker
+* Parsing string which represents a melody and reproducing it on the piezo speaker
 * Changing tempo
-* Playing few common sounds and simple effects: beeping alarm, ringing and siren.
+* Playing few common sounds and simple effects: beeping alarm, ringing and siren

-More features are comming soon.
+More features comming soon.

 ## Usage